 HUD field offices with assisted housing program functions are responsible for maintaining records of income limits for areas within their jurisdiction.
-Notification of income limit revisions should be promptly distributed to program participants, and Field Offices should be prepared to make income limits available to the public upon request.
+Notification of income limit revisions should be promptly distributed to program participants, and field offices should be prepared to make income limits available to the public upon request.

 Requests from the public for sets of national or regional income limits may be referred to the HUD USER Reference Service, whose toll-free number is 1-800-245-2691.
-In addition, FY 1999 income limits have been placed on the World Wide Web (www.huduser.org\data\factors.html).
+In addition, FY 2001 income limits are available in multiple formats on the World Wide Web (www.huduser.org\datasets\il.html).
 Questions related to how these income limits apply to the programs of State and other Federal agencies should be referred to those agencies.
-Questions concerning the methodology used to develop these income limits are addressed in the FY 1999 Income Limits Briefing Material supplied to all HUD field economists.
+Questions concerning the methodology used to develop these income limits are addressed in the FY 2001 Income Limits Briefing Material supplied to all HUD field economists.
 This document is also available from HUD USER.

-William C. Apgar, Assistant Secretary for Housing-FHA Housing Commissioner, H
+Sean G. Cassidy General Deputy Assistant Secretary for Housing-Deputy Housing Commissioner, HD Gloria J. Cousar Acting General Deputy Assistant Secretary for Public and Indian Housing, P

-Harold Lucas, Assistant Secretary for Public and Indian Housing, P
+Attachments